osg-htc/user-school-2023/docs/materials/software/part1-ex2-apptainer-jobs.md

 		container_image = /cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-ubuntu-20.04:latest

 1. Submit the job and read the standard output file when it completes.
 What version of Linux was used for the job?
-What is the version of `gcc`?
+What is the version of `gcc`? or Python?

 Experimenting With Other Containers
 -------------